WebAssembly/design/AstSemantics.md

 bridges the gap between low-level, untrusted linear memory and high-level opaque handles/references at the cost of a bounds-checked table indirection.

-The table's element type dynamically constrains the type of elements stored in the table and allows engines to avoid some type checks on table use.
+The table's element type constrains the type of elements stored in the table and allows engines to avoid some type checks on table use.
 When a WebAssembly value is stored in a table, the value's type must precisely match the element type.
 Just like linear memory, updates to a table are